Ricardogll/Gunbird/docs/README.md

 ## Installation

-Unzip the release folder and execute the .exe file (Contain a Changelist README from the 1.0 version)
+Unzip the release folder and execute the .exe file (Contain a changelist README from the 1.0 version)

 (Link)